srhickma/dead-drop/README.md

 # dead-drop
 Secure anonymous file transfer and storage in the cloud.

+**Disclaimer: No external security auditing has been conducted on this software, use at your own risk!**

 # Example Usage
 Start server with self-signed TLS certificate:
 ```